froztbyte/junk/mtrancid/README.md

 This repo contains the parts you need to enable rancid to deal with Mikrotik routers, both the x86 and arm flavours.

+Note: this isn't necessary anymore as of 2.3.8 (and perhaps an earlier version).
+The necessary information seems to have been merged into rancid upstream, and the device type is 'mikrotik'.

 What's important here
 ---------------------